 About the Project:

-Olympism Made Visible is an international photography project newly initiated by the Olympic Foundation for Culture + Heritage.
-At its core, is an artistic interpretation of the Foundation’s core values and their impact when sport is placed at the service of humankind through community-based initiatives around the world.
+Olympism Made Visible is an international photography initiative from the Olympic Foundation for Culture + Heritage.
+At its core, is an artistic interpretation of the Foundation’s core values and their impact when sport is placed at the service of humankind through community-based development programs around the world.
 How does the practice of sport make a difference in people’s lives, from young girls and women in the favelas of Rio de Janeiro, to refugees in camps in Rwanda, to children living in extreme poverty in Cambodia, to other ordinary citizens across the globe?
-OMV explores these questions through the creative vision of acclaimed artists working at the intersection of fine art and social documentary.
+OMV explores these questions through the creative vision of artists working at the intersection of fine art and social documentary.
 Five continents, five stories, five unique artistic visions of the Olympic ideals of justice, equity, service, and peace.
 This is an ongoing commissioned project that began in the summer of 2018 with an inaugural exhibition in Buenos Aires, Argentina in the fall of 2018.
 The next evolution of the project will include a further five artists exploring topics across five continents and with international exhibitions and presentations planned for 2020 and beyond.